amitsaha/amitsaha.github.io/content/terraform_patterns.md

-Title: Creating multiple instances of the same resource in Terraform
+Title: Creating multiple instances of a resource in Terraform
 Date: 2019-04-04 16:00
 Category: infrastructure
 Status: Draft

+In this post, we will use [Golang](https://golang.org/) to generate Terraform configuration from a TOML specification.

+## Background on `count`

 Using count is a [popular approach](https://www.terraform.io/docs/configuration/resources.html#count-multiple-resource-instances) to creating multiple instances of the same resource.
-I have recently beeen combining with `lists` and `maps` to configure multiple instances of resources such as AWS VPC subnets, Autoscaling groups and most recently Network ACL rules.
+I have been combining it with `lists` and `maps` to configure multiple instances of resources such as AWS VPC subnets, Autoscaling groups and most recently Network ACL rules.

 For example: